-Professor Adam Tickell, Vice-Chancellor University of Sussex September 2017
+Professor Adam Tickell, Vice-Chancellor University of Sussex November 2018

-Research Integrity Summary of activities 2016-17
+Research Integrity Summary of activities 2017-18

-The following activities and initiatives supported the University's commitment to research integrity in 2016-17:
+The following activities and initiatives supported the University's commitment to research integrity in 2017-18:

-- Full review and updating (following wide consultation) of the University's Research Governance Standard Operating Procedures - Updates and enhancements were introduced to the Procedure for the Investigation of Allegations of Misconduct in Research including explicit processes for the investigation of allegations against research postgraduate students. - Training sessions were held for staff and research postgraduate students on research ethics and research integrity. - Further embedding of the operation and activities of the Animal Welfare and Ethical Review Body (AWERB) operational review group to ensure more effective and regular consideration of research activity
+- The University Research Governance Committee oversaw the introduction of updates and enhancements to the Procedure for the Investigation of Allegations of Misconduct in Research including explicit processes for the investigation of first allegations of plagiarism against research postgraduate students. - On-going review and updating (following wide consultation) of the University's Research Governance Standard Operating Procedures - An experienced external ethics advisor led training sessions for staff and research postgraduate students on research ethics and research integrity. - In partnership with the RSPCA, the Doctoral School held a pilot training event entitled 'Animal Welfare, Ethics & 3Rs Postgraduate Workshop' targeted at doctoral students - The Animal Welfare and Ethical Review Body (AWERB) operational review group undertook further embedding of its operation and activities to ensure more effective and regular evaluation of research activity with animals